telerik/blazor-docs/knowledge-base/chart-localized-labels.md

 1. Use a custom [template]({%slug components/chart/label-template-format%}#templates)

 2. Implement the desired number formatting function in a JavaScript file (in the example below, we will call it `template-helpers.js` and it resides in the `wwwroot` folder).
+This can be achieved by using the [toLocaleString](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toLocaleString) method.

 3. Reference that file in your root component (`_Host.cshtml` for a server-side app, or `index.html` for a client-side app).